Parent & Grandparent Super Visa

 Who is Included in Family Size?

-Accepted Proof of Income Documents
+Accepted Proof of Host Status

 Note for Visa-Exempt Countries

 Even if you do not need a visitor visa to enter Canada (visa-exempt countries), you can still apply for a Super Visa to benefit from the extended 5-year stay.
 If approved, IRCC will issue you a letter to present to a border services officer when you arrive.
 If you travel by air, you may also need to apply for an Electronic Travel Authorization (eTA) separately.
+The eTA is linked to your passport, so you must travel with the passport used to apply for both the eTA and the Super Visa.

 Super Visa vs Parent & Grandparent Sponsorship